cascadiajs/2014.cascadiajs.com/proposals/reversible-engineering_alexfernandez.md

 and a few others.

-We will hopefully show you how to choose your tools and processes for maximum efficiency, and how to improve them.
+Beyond a few principles that explain why some things work and some don't, the aim is to show the way forward: how to improve our existing toolset, and how to evaluate tools and processes that have not even been invented yet.

 ###Note for Editors